tiagoratao/potest/wip/Building-an-OutSystems-pipeline-with-Jenkins.md

----
-en_title: Jenkins
----

-# How to build an OutSystems continuous delivery pipeline with Jenkins

 This guide provides a step-by-step description of how to implement a [recommended continuous delivery pipeline](faq.md) for OutSystems applications by leveraging the [LifeTime Deployment API](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_Deployment_API_v2) along with Jenkins, an open-source automation server.

 ## Prerequisites